MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-tutorial-q-and-a.md

 ---
-title: Use Power BI Q&A to explore your data and create visuals
+title: Use Power BI Q&A to explore and create visuals
 description: How to use Power BI Q&A to create new visualizations on dashboards and in reports.
 author: maggiesMSFT
 manager: kfile